-Email the application information to Mayank Malik (mayank.malik@bayer.com) by May 9, 2022, with "WSSA Travel Enrichment Experience" in the subject line.
+Email the application information to Cara McCauley (cara.mccauley@corteva.com) by May 9, 2023, with "WSSA Travel Enrichment Experience" in the subject line.

 Selection Criteria and Process: Applicants will be evaluated based on the contribution of their research to the discipline of weed science and to the WSSA objectives, their academic record and scholarly achievements, and their potential contributions to the future of weed science.
 One student from each US region and one from Canada will be selected by an independent WSSA panel with no personal or advisory affiliation with the applicants.